Deliverooo/Toaster/README.md

 > As of now the project can only support Windows, although it is planned to support Linux and MacOS in the future.

 ## Features
-- Basic rendering capabilities
+- Basic 3D Pbr rendering capabilities
 - Scene management
 - Entity-component system
-- Model loading and rendering
+- Scene serialization and deserialization
-- Texture loading and rendering
+- Model and material loading
-- Basic lighting support
-- Camera system
+- Lighting system
-- Input handling
 - Native C++ Scripting support

 planned features: